sathya018/fraud_detection_on_Insurance_dataset/README.md

 # fraud_detection_on_Insurance_dataset
 ##Description About the Dataset
-     The dataset has 1048575 rows and 24 columns
+     The dataset has 1048575 rows and 24 columns.

       Column                                 Non-Null Count    Dtype
 ---  ------                                 --------------    -----